SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 **⚠️Replace the address with your address⚠️**

-## 👾 Optional one click run for Windows, WSL or Linx native systemd (tmux) service:
+## 👾 Optional one click run for Windows, WSL or Linx native systemd (tmux) service available too

 ## **🪟 Windows native (running .exe directly on windows machine):**